-The reason you want to build a website is for some people to reach it, get content and possibly interact with it.
-You might think of it as a building that your visitors will enter, with some purpose in mind.
+The reason you want to build a website is to reach out to some people, so they can get content and possibly interact with it.
+Think of it as a building that your visitors will enter with a specific purpose in mind.

-- Your visitors will get to the site voluntarily
+- Your visitors will enter your site voluntarily

-- They have a motivation for visiting your site
+- They have a specific motivation for visiting your site

-- There is an alignment between their motivation and your goals
+- There is an alignment between their motivations and your goals

-The key in conceiving a successful website is to figure out how to structure the site so that it responds to their motivations, while working for your goals.
+The key in conceiving a successful website is to figure out how to structure the site so that it responds both to your visitors' motivations and your goals.

-In the post in which I talk about having clear goals, I stress the importance of having them clearly described, and aligning the site features with them.
-If the features of the site don’t respond to the goals, then maybe they are superfluous or the goals need to be reviewed.
+In the post where I talk about setting clear goals, I stress the importance clearly describing them, and aligning the site features with them.
+If the features of the site don’t respond to the described goals, then they may be superfluous—or perhaps your goals need to be reviewed.